Ultrastrong tunable coupler between superconducting LC resonators: Coupling off and crosstalk

 To confirm the effect of crosstalk, we consider a driving Hamiltonian and observables in the spectrum measurement with crosstalk.
 After a microwave drive is applied from the input port, we detect the signal emitted to the output port from the whole system as their decays.
 Taking into account the crosstalk, the microwave drive Hamiltonian input from port A on a rotational frame with probe frequency $\omega_p$ is described by~\cite{Zheng2017Nonreciprocal,Omelyanchouk2010Quantum}

-where $\xi$ is the intensity of the drive, $\eta$ is the amount of crosstalk, and $\kappa_{a,b}$ is the decay rate of resonators as couplings between each resonator and port.
+where $\xi$ is the intensity of the drive and $\eta$ is the rate\erase{amount} of crosstalk\erase{, and $\kappa_{a,b}$ is the decay rate of resonators as couplings between each resonator and port}.
 Since the left and right (A, B) sides of the circuit are designed to be equal except for the local flux line, we assume that the crosstalk also symmetrically affects each port and resonator.
 Even though the two resonators cannot be considered to be completely separate systems except at $g_\mathrm{r}=0$, we assume that each resonator can be treated separately at $g_\mathrm{r}\simeq0$.
 Thus, the drive tone with crosstalk from port A would excite resonator A with an intensity of $(1-\eta)\xi$ and resonator B with an intensity of $\eta\xi$.
-The measured signal is assumed to be the sum of decays from resonators, and is described as the imaginary part of the annihilation operators $\Im\expval{\hat{a}}$ and $\Im\expval*{\hat{b}}$ from the input output-theory~\cite{Zhao2013Transmission}.
-Because the crosstalk should also take into account a signal from a resonator to a port, the transmission coefficient $t_\mathrm{BA}$ from ports A to B and the reflection coefficient $r_\mathrm{AA}$ at port A are represented as
+The measured signal is assumed to be the sum of decays from resonators, and is described as the imaginary part of the annihilation operators $\Im\expval{\hat{a}}$ and $\Im\expval*{\hat{b}}$ from the input output-theory~\cite{Zhao2013Transmission}. \erase{Because}The crosstalk should also be taken into account a signal leakage from the resonator to the port because the crosstalk can be considered as a coupling constant between port A (B) and resonator B (A).
+Therefore, the energy leaks from resonator B to port A with coupling constant $\eta$ when microwaves are applied from port A. We also assume that the crosstalk between port A and resonator B and the crosstalk between port B and resonator A are equal due to the circuit symmetry (see \ref{sec:A}).